Mastle/joyfulspeaking-hub-website/src/pages/posts/post-2.md

 But it turned out to be exactly the change of pace I needed.
 Writing by hand and practicing in a real notebook brought a surprising clarity and energy I hadn’t felt in years.
 Being a Japanese student in this way lets me learn and practice without relying on a screen, giving each character, sentence, and sound a real, tangible presence.

-Then, in one of the sessions, I was asked, “Kyo wa nanji desu ka?(What day is it in Japanese?)”
+Then, in one of the sessions, I was asked by my sensei, “Kyo wa nanji desu ka?
+(What day is it in?)”
 I didn’t get it on the first try and had to pause for a moment — but suddenly, it clicked: “kyo wa getsuyoubi desu(Today is the day of Moon!)” (which is how you say Monday in Japanese!).

 That tiny sentence — “Today is the day of Moon!” — felt like a real breakthrough.
 It reminded me how powerful classroom guidance can be in building confidence and getting the basics right.
 At the same time, I realized that freely available resources are a perfect way to reinforce and expand what you learn in class.